x-Dk7/P4-DikDiks/README.md

    Jason - Complete some code on a webpage dedicated to mario melodies with additional help or download mysql and set up a mario quiz.

    Dk -  I will try to figure out how to make the minigame for our Mario museum that includes code from HTML and Python.
+Mainly focusing on figuring out how to implement user interaction with HTML and Python.
+I’m going to try and focus on making the mini-game that includes user interaction and data storage.
+I've been watching YouTube videos on how to implement user interaction with Python and HTML5 so our mini-game runs smoother and attracts more people to play it.

 Friday, December 11th (Week 1)